 Types of Pain and Suffering

 What exactly constitutes pain and suffering can be a point of confusion for individuals involved in personal injury lawsuits.
-Many people think of emotional distress when discussing pain and suffering, but there are other forms of pain and suffering as well.
+Many people think only of emotional distress when discussing pain and suffering, but there are other forms of pain and suffering as well.

 Back to top